niuyeer/puzzle-game/README.md

 # puzzle-game
-A puzzle game with two game modes.
+A jigsaw puzzle game with two game modes.